Sean Bailey

-Sean Bailey is an American film and television producer that founded B5 Studios in 2025 where he serves as CEO.
-He served as president of Walt Disney Studios Motion Picture Production from 2010 to 2024.
+Sean Bailey is an American film and television producer who founded B5 Studios in 2025 and serves as its CEO.
+He was president of Walt Disney Pictures from 2010 to 2024.

 Career

 LivePlanet and early multimedia ventures

 In the early 2000s, Bailey co-founded LivePlanet with Ben Affleck, Matt Damon, and Chris Moore.
 The company was venture-backed by Redpoint Ventures and Accel Partners.

-Bailey and Affleck co-created Push, Nevada and the company's projects included the Emmy Award-nominated Project Greenlight.
+Bailey and Affleck co-created Push, Nevada, and the company's projects included the Emmy Award-nominated Project Greenlight.
 LivePlanet also produced General Manager, one of the first original entertainment projects commissioned for the MSN web portal, which featured fans running a real-world sports team, The Schaumburg Flyers, through the internet.
 Bailey also produced the films The Emperor's Club, Best Laid Plans, Matchstick Men, and Gone Baby Gone.

-From 2004 to 2008, Bailey served as chairman and board member of LivePlanet while partnering with The Walt Disney Company to launch Ideology Inc, which produced Tron: Legacy, the sequel to the 1982 film Tron.
+From 2004 to 2008, Bailey was chairman of LivePlanet while partnering with The Walt Disney Company to launch Ideology Inc, which produced Tron: Legacy, the sequel to the 1982 film Tron.
 Bailey also oversaw the platinum-selling Daft Punk soundtrack for Tron: Legacy and contributed to the creation of Tron Lightcycle Power Run, now a major attraction at Shanghai Disneyland and Walt Disney World’s Magic Kingdom.

 Bailey also co-wrote (with Ted Griffin) the original screenplay for the 2016 film Solace, starring Anthony Hopkins, Colin Farrell, and Jeffrey Dean Morgan.